-Lab: Note that this course includes a separate 2-hour lab that counts 20% towards your final grade.
+Lab: Note that this course includes an integrated lab that counts 20% towards your final grade.
 You MUST pass the lab to pass the course.
 Laboratory exercises are designed to give you a chance to practice the use of the concepts presented in class and/or see exactly how the observations are performed.
-Labs will be due in lab the week after they are assigned.
+Labs will be due the week after they are assigned.
 Again, see the course schedule for a detailed list.

 In order to accommodate the demand for this course, labs have been moved to a mostly on-line format.
 Almost all the labs are computerized and can be completed during the week.
-"Lab" time will be used to give you a short introduction to the lab assignment and go over any details specific to that lab.
-Afterwards you may go to the library or any computer lab on campus to work on the assignment.
+"Lab" time will be used to give you a short introduction to the lab assignment and go concepts specific to that lab.
+You may go to the library or any computer lab on campus to work on the assignment.